anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Choosing between the readings {#choosing}

-It is worth noting rule 5 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a), which gives permission to extend the readings:
+It is worth noting [rule 5][Lectionary Rules] at the top of the lectionary, which gives permission to extend the readings:

 > In a compact cycle of readings such as these, some passages have necessarily been abbreviated.
 When opportunity allows, the passages may be read in full.
 Verses in brackets may be included or omitted, as desired.